Immerse yourself in music

 Proficient in fiddle, tin whistle, and flute, she has won numerous national awards and titles on each instrument.
 A TTCT graduate, Fiona has excelled in both classical and traditional Irish music exams and has been teaching solo and group ensembles through Comhaltas for 16 years.
 She has also tutored at workshops, festivals, and All-Ireland Fleadhanna and has adjudicated Fleadhs across Ireland.
 Fiona’s musical journey began with the fiddle at age nine, and her personal style reflects a range of influences.
 She has performed at prestigious national and international events, including in the National Concert Hall and Dublin Castle, and has traveled extensively with her music.
 A member of the Comhaltas National Folk Orchestra of Ireland, her debut duet album Scáthanna with Tim Doyle was named one of the top 12 albums of 2017.

-Ciarán FitzGerald - Concertina
+Ciarán FitzGerald - Tutor

 Ciarán FitzGerald, from Celbridge, Co.
 Kildare, is a Senior Clinical Hospital Pharmacist and a highly accomplished multi-instrumentalist, proficient in the flute, concertina, uilleann pipes, fiddle, and tin whistle.